Support for Attention Research Update is provided

 Supports Neurofeedback Treatment for ADHD

-also known as EEG Biofeedback - is an approach for treating ADHD in which
+Neurofeedback - also known as EEG Biofeedback - is an approach for treating

-individuals are provided real-time feedback on their brainwave patterns and
+ADHD in which individuals are provided real-time feedback on their brainwave

-taught to alter their typical EEG pattern to one that is consistent with
+patterns and taught to alter their typical EEG pattern to one that is consistent

-a focused, attentive state.
-This is typically done by collecting EEG
+with a focused, attentive state.
+This is typically done by collecting

-data from individuals as they focus on stimuli presented on a computer screen.
+EEG data from individuals as they focus on stimuli presented on a computer

-trained.
-According to neurofeedback proponents, learning how to do
+state being trained.
+According to neurofeedback proponents, learning

-this during training generalizes to real world situations and this results
+how to do this during training generalizes to real world situations and this

 Neurofeedback